tta3950/iOSProject/README.md

         Fill out all fields and tap the Sign Up! button.

-        If you entered the sign up view erronously you can tap the cancel button to go back to log in screen.
+        If you entered the sign up view erronously you can tap the arrow button to go back to log in screen.

         Proceed to existing users section.